NASA Club 34, District 27

 Membership and Registration

-NASA HQ Toastmasters is open to all NASA civil service employees.
-Meetings are considered training and dues are paid by the HQ Training Office.
+NASA HQ Toastmasters is open to all NASA civil service employees and contractors.

-Complete the online Application Form and send it to TM Elizabeth Williams.
-You do not have to complete the “Membership Fee Section.”
+Complete the online Application Form and send it to TM Claudia Silver.
 Please ensure you sign the form.

 You will need the following information: